-Princeton PiBers Placed into the Top 3 at Chinese Bridge Regionals in New York
+Princeton PiBers Place into Top 3 at Chinese Bridge Regionals in New York

-Congratulations to Dale Shepherd 谢岱龙 (Princeton c/o '14, PiB c/o '10), Gregory Kraft 柯立中 (Princeton c/o '15, PiB c/o '12), and Nicholas Keeley 柯倪克 (Princeton c/o '16, PiB c/o '13) for placing into the top 3 spots in the eastern regional final Chinese Bridge Competition.
-Dale will represent the United States and advance into the Grand Finals conducted in China between July and August, all-expenses-paid.
-Aside from competing, contestants will also be able to participate in a variety of cultural activities throughout their multi-destination trip around China.
-All contestants are evaluated based upon their Chinese language skills, personal experience, and knowledge of Chinese culture.
+Congratulations to Dale Shepherd 谢岱龙 (Princeton '14, PiB '10), Gregory Kraft 柯立中 (Princeton '15, PiB '12), and Nicholas Keeley 柯倪克 (Princeton '16, PiB '13) for placing into the top 3 spots in the eastern regional final Chinese Bridge Competition.
+Dale will represent the United States and advance into the Grand Finals conducted in China between July and August, all expenses paid.
+Aside from competing, contestants will be able to participate in a variety of cultural activities throughout their multi-destination trip around China.
+All contestants are evaluated on their Chinese language skills, personal experience, and knowledge of Chinese culture.

 Princetonians Receive 1st and 2nd Prize at Hong Kong Cup

-Congratulations to Thomas Tasche (Princeton c/o ’13) and Jacob Scheer (Princeton c/o ’14, PiB c/o '11) for placing 1st and 2nd, respectively, in the Hong Kong Cup Chinese Speech Contest held at the SUNY Global Centre on Saturday, October 13th, 2012.
-Fifteen finalists from nine universities (including MIT, U Penn, Amherst, and Wesleyan) were invited to the final round to deliver speeches on Hong Kong in Mandarin, followed by an ad-hoc Q&A session.
-The top three winners received round-trip air tickets to Hong Kong, short study courses and heritage tours, and visits to major companies in the Asia’s World City.
+Congratulations to Thomas Tasche (Princeton ’13) and Jacob Scheer (Princeton ’14, PiB '11) for placing 1st and 2nd, respectively, in the Hong Kong Cup Chinese Speech Contest held at the SUNY Global Center on Saturday, October 13th, 2012.
+Fifteen finalists from nine universities (including MIT, UPenn, Amherst, and Wesleyan) were invited to the final round to deliver speeches on Hong Kong in Mandarin, followed by an ad-hoc Q&A session.
+The top three winners received round-trip air tickets to Hong Kong, short study courses and heritage tours, and visits to major companies in the city.
 Six of the fifteen finalists invited are Princeton students, four of which are PiB alumni.
-Hong Kong Cup is organized by the Hong Kong Economic and Trade Office in New York and proudly sponsored by Cathay Pacific Airlines, Sing Tao Daily News, Hong Kong Tourism Board, HSBC Bank, Confucius Institute for Business, and The Chinese University of Hong Kong.
+The Hong Kong Cup is organized by the Hong Kong Economic and Trade Office in New York and proudly sponsored by Cathay Pacific Airlines, Sing Tao Daily News, Hong Kong Tourism Board, HSBC Bank, Confucius Institute for Business, and The Chinese University of Hong Kong.

 PiBer places 1st in New York region to rap in Chinese Bridge Competition 2012

-In July of 2012, Jacob Scheer ( 师子杰 PiB c/o 2011 ) combined his interest in Chinese and passion for rap when he placed in the top 12 contestants in “汉语桥 ” (The Chinese Bridge), a Chinese language proficiency competition for foreign students.
-According to Jacob, HanYuQiao was a once in a lifetime Chinese learning opportunity, as well as a wonderful cultural interchange with Chinese language students from around the world.
+In July of 2012, Jacob Scheer 师子杰 (PiB 2011) combined his interest in Chinese and passion for rap when he placed in the top 12 contestants in “汉语桥 ” (Chinese Bridge), a Chinese language proficiency competition for foreign students.
+According to Jacob, Chinese Bridge was a once in a lifetime Chinese learning opportunity, as well as a wonderful cultural interchange with Chinese language students from around the world.

-HanYuQiao, organized by The Confucius Institute, hosts 120 college students from over 70 countries.
-This contest was televised on Hunan WeiShi to an audience of approximately 150 million.
+Chinese Bridge, organized by The Confucius Institute, hosts 120 college students from over 70 countries.
+This contest was televised on Hunan Satellite TV to an audience of approximately 150 million.

 In addition to Chinese proficiency and fluency, Jacob notes that contestants were given scores based on their ability to entertain TV audiences.
-There were a multitude of talent portion, traditional Chinese instruments like ErHu; Kung Fu, and Chinese tongue twisters.
+Students performed a variety of talents, including traditional Chinese instruments like erhu; Kung Fu, and Chinese tongue twisters.
 “I knew I had to differentiate myself if I wanted to advance to the final round, so that’s why I chose rap.
 Rap is still a new and exciting art form in China and this pushed me ahead of other contestants who have studied Chinese for 6 or 7 years.”

 You can see a clip of Jacob meeting Olympic diving gold medalist Li Na and rapping about Olympic Sports here ---(20:25) and (25:20) - in the semi-finals - http://www.imgo.tv/clip-201207-1-3336-264152-275553.shtml

-Princeton Students Swept the Top 3 Spots in Hong Kong Cup
+Princeton Students Sweep Top 3 Spots in Hong Kong Cup

-Congratulations to Kyle Ofori c/o ’13, Nathan Jones c/o ’14, and Michael Becker c/o ‘14 for placing 1st, 2nd, and 3rd, respectively, in the Hong Kong Cup Chinese Speech Contest held in New York’s Rose Conference Hall in Park Avenue on October 8th.
+Congratulations to Kyle Ofori ’13, Nathan Jones ’14, and Michael Becker ‘14 for placing 1st, 2nd, and 3rd, respectively, in the Hong Kong Cup Chinese Speech Contest held in New York’s Rose Conference Hall in Park Avenue on October 8th.
 Fifteen outstanding contestants from universities in the Greater New York area were invited to the final round of Hong Kong Cup to deliver speeches on Hong Kong in Mandarin.
-Top prizes include round trip airfare and tours in Asia’s world city.
+Top prizes include round trip airfare and tours around the city.
 Scooping the top awards at this event not only showcases a new generation of oratory talent in a foreign language, but also highlights the continued success of Princeton University’s Chinese language pedagogy.
-Hong Kong Cup was organized by the Hong Kong Economic and Trade Office in New York and proudly sponsored by Sing Tao Daily News, Hong Kong Tourism Board, HSBC Bank, and Cathay Pacific Airlines.
+The Hong Kong Cup was organized by the Hong Kong Economic and Trade Office in New York and proudly sponsored by Sing Tao Daily News, Hong Kong Tourism Board, HSBC Bank, and Cathay Pacific Airlines.